wrf/graphphylo/README.md

 `raxmlHPC-PTHREADS-SSE3 -f r -z Day_CAT_GTR2.treelist_first_500 -n Day_CAT_GTR2_500t -m PROTGAMMALG`

 The RAxML output is pairwise RF distance, one per line.
 It is clear from the output that a lot of changes happen in the first iterations, but not many after several hundred iterations.
-The data refer to tree 0 against tree 1, the RF distance (raw) and the normalized distance (relative to total nodes).
+The data refer to tree 0 against tree 1, the RF distance (raw, 96) and the normalized distance (relative to total nodes, 0.65).

 ```
 0 1: 96 0.657534